 What to do when your CD matures in a falling rate environment

 Certificates of deposit are known for offering attractive fixed rates with higher returns than traditional savings accounts, more so during periods when interest rates are high.
-But what happens to the benefits of these timed deposit accounts when interest rates retreat, especially at a time when so many accounts, totalling trillions of dollars, are scheduled to mature?
+But what happens to the benefits of these timed deposit accounts when interest rates retreat, especially at a time when so many accounts, totaling trillions of dollars, are scheduled to mature?

-A so-called CD “maturity tsunami”— a phrase recently coined by writer and banking consultant James White—is fast approaching, in which many CDs are set to mature as interest rates decrease.
+A so-called CD “maturity tsunami” — a phrase recently coined by writer and banking consultant James White — is fast approaching, in which many CDs are set to mature as interest rates decrease.
 An estimated $2.5 trillion in CDs is set to mature within the next year.

 If you have a certificate of deposit that’s about to mature during a period of falling interest rates, you’re likely concerned about where to move your money in search of high yield.
 Fortunately, you have options.
 Here’s what you need to know about what to do when your CD matures during a falling interest rate environment.